assia-zoubir/Internet-Technology/README.md

 # Internet-Technology
-CREATE a web application that it can use it on different mobile devices and on desktop computers.
+create a web application that it can use it on different mobile devices and on desktop computers.